On behalf of The Law Office of Gustavo E. Frances, P.A.

 So how do you get a legal separation in Florida without actually getting one?
 Since there is no way to get legally separated in Fort Lauderdale and elsewhere in Florida, there are other procedures available to you that provide you with the same legal protections offered by legal separation.

-File for a limited divorce.
-There is a thing called a “Limited Divorce” in Florida, which is essentially the same as getting divorced while maintaining the status of being married.
-Our experienced property division lawyer in Fort Lauderdale says that legal separation and a Limited Divorce are essentially the same thing if you do this right.
+File for a limited divorce: There is a thing called a “Limited Divorce” in Florida, which is essentially the same as getting divorced while maintaining the status of being married.
+Our experienced property division lawyer in Fort Lauderdale says that legal separation and a Limited Divorce are essentially the same things if you do this right.

 However, in order to mimic the same legal protections as a legal separation would offer, you will have to file for a limited divorce through a Fort Lauderdale court and agree to voluntarily separate.
 Then, the court will determine child custody and child support in your limited divorce.
 You and your spouse will be required to provide a list of your income and assets in order to determine child support and alimony.